 The festival's logo/mascot is a free-spirited 'whooping' crane, tying together the themes of music, art, and nature.

 If you are having a good time 'whooping' it up, be sure to chant "Whoop at the Hoop!" or give a "Whoop, Whoop!"

 Fun Fact: In 2013, Whoop & Hollar Folk Festival began as an outdoor concert to showcase an armada of Winnipeg musicians touring down the Assiniboine River by canoe.
 How much more 'Portage' la Prairie can you get?

 Another Fun Fact: The festival site is located on the historic line of the Manitoba Great Northern Railway that connected Portage la Prairie with the USA, from 1903 until the mid-1920s.

 Rain or shine, the show will go on!
 Come prepared.
 There is no such thing as bad weather, only inappropriate clothing.
-In the event of torrential rains immediately before or during the festival, some of the concerts may be postponed, relocated under the big tent, or canceled.
+In the event of severe weather immediately before or during the festival, some of the concerts may be postponed, relocated under the big tent, or canceled.